 The 2014 Clair C. Patterson Award, provided by the Geochemical Society, was recently awarded to Dr. Christopher Reddy in recognition of his contributions to environmental chemistry.
-A marine geochemist with the Woods Hole Oceanographic Institution (WHOI) and a co-Principal Investigator with the GoMRI-funded consortium Deepsea to Coast Connectivity in the Eastern Gulf of Mexico (Deep-C), Reddy studies the effects of Dr. Margaret Leinen and Dr. Nancy Rabalais at environmental pollutants with emphasis on major oil the AGU Fellow Confirmation Ceremony.
+A marine geochemist with the Woods Hole Oceanographic Institution (WHOI) and a co-Principal Investigator with the GoMRI-funded consortium Deepsea to Coast Connectivity in the Eastern Gulf of Mexico (Deep-C), Reddy studies the effects of environmental pollutants with emphasis on major oil spills.

-spills.
 This award was created in honor of Clair C. Patterson who developed the method to calculate the age of Earth as 4.55 billion years old - a figure that remains the most accurate measurement to this day.

-The University of Miami was recently awarded two Outstanding Achievement awards, in the categories of Science/Technology and the Natural Environment/Green, by the Interactive Media Council for excellence in the design, development and implementation of the Consortium for Advanced Research on Transport of Hydrocarbon in the Environment (CARTHE) website.
-The CARTHE website was created through a collaboration between the UM Rosenstiel School, where CARTHE is based, and the UM School of Communications.
-The interactive website serves as a web portal devoted to information and science education for scientists, students, members of the press and the general public.
+The University of Miami was recently awarded two Outstanding Achievement awards, in the categories of Science/ Technology and the Natural Environment/Green, by the Interactive Media Council for excellence in the design, development and implementation of the Consortium for Advanced Research on Transport of Hydrocarbon in the Environment (CARTHE) website.
+The CARTHE website was created through a collaboration between the UM